Skip to Content

 Give kids different objects and ask them to feel which are heavy or light and to compare the weight of different objects.

-Use a balancing scale (or make one) and place various household items on it.
+Use a balancing scale (or make one) to compare the weights of various household items.

 15. Problem Solve